 Three key & unique features of the BenQ ScreenBar Halo

 While some people like reading through reviews to get the details, I have also created a video walkthrough that includes what’s in the box and how the ScreenBar Halo actually works.
 Below the video, you can find some additional details and thoughts and where to purchase this great desktop LED lighting solution.
+(6/1/23 Update: Please note, the original video has NOT been updated to reflect the new release of the ScreenBar Halo.)

 Let’s get into some of the details for those of you who are readers.
 There are many things to like about the BenQ ScreenBar Halo, in my opinion.
 For starters, attaching it to your monitor takes a second literally.
 There is an innovative hinge that pivots out to anchor the light to the top.
 It is padded and can accommodate a wide range of thicknesses.